-So, if your forecast was correct and the stock price is at or around strike B, you want volatility to decrease.
-Your main concern is the two options you sold at strike B.
+So, if your forecast is correct and the stock price is at or around strike B, you want volatility to decrease.
+Your main concern is the two options you sold at Strike B.

-On the other hand, if your forecast was incorrect and the stock price is approaching or outside of strike A or C, typically you want volatility to increase.
+On the other hand, if your forecast is incorrect and the stock price is approaching or outside of strike A or C, typically, you want volatility to increase.
 This is especially crucial as expiration approaches.

-The reason why is an increase in volatility will increase the value of the option you own at the near-the-money strike.
-While at the same time having less effect on the short options at strike B, therefore increasing the overall value of the butterfly.
+The reason is that an increase in volatility will increase the value of your option at the near-the-money strike.
+At the same time, it had less effect on the short options at strike B, therefore increasing the overall value of the butterfly.

 Butterfly Spread Options Example

-So you may ask “At what point will I incur maximum losses”?.
-Well, maximum losses will happen when the stock is trading below $30 or above $50.
+So you may ask, “At what point will I incur maximum losses?”?.
+Maximum losses will happen when the stock trades below $30 or above $50.

-In both situations, the butterfly trader suffers maximum loss – $600, which is the initial debit taken to enter the trade.
+In both situations, the butterfly trader suffers a maximum loss – of $600, the initial debit taken to enter the trade.

-Note: Even though I used this strategy with reference to stock options, the butterfly spread is equally applicable using ETF options, index options as well as options on futures.
+Note: Even though I used this strategy concerning stock options, the butterfly spread is equally applicable using ETF options, index options, and tandem options.

 As always, commissions can significantly eat away at your profits.
-This is especially true for trading butterfly spreads as you’re entering multiple positions.
-Think 4 legs versus 2 in simpler vertical spread strategies.
+This is especially true for trading butterfly spreads as you enter multiple positions.
+Think of 4 legs versus 2 in simpler vertical spread strategies.

-To be honest, if you’re trading multi-legged options trade frequently, you should shop around.
+If you’re trading multi-legged options, trade frequently, you should shop around.
 Check out different brokerages and compare their fees.
-I’m pretty certain E*TRADE charges only $0.50 per contract (+$6.95 per trade) if you trade 30+ in a quarter.
+I’m pretty certain E*TRADE charges only $0.50 per contract (+$ 6.95 per trade) if you trade 30+ in a quarter.

-If you’re interested in learning more about E*TRADE, Chris wrote a fantastic, in-depth review.
+Chris wrote a fantastic, in-depth review if you want to learn more about E*TRADE.
 Click here if you want to read more.

 - Short Butterfly